Ritual behavior in animals

 Animal faith is the study of animal behaviours that suggest proto-religious faith.
 It is commonly believed that religion and faith are unique to humans, as worship, prayer, and belief in gods has not been observed in non-human animals.
 However, by using a "non-anthropocentric and non-anthropomorphic prototype definition" of religion, such as the one developed by James Harrod in his 2011 work "A Trans-Species Definition of Religion," scientists can study animal religious practices and behaviors.

 Ritual behaviors are most commonly studied in chimpanzees, elephants, and dolphins, but such behaviors have also been observed in other animals, such as magpies, crows and orcas.

 Ritual behaviour in apes

 Nancy R. Howell suggests that "chimpanzees and bonobos may have the precursors for culture and spirituality, such as connectedness, interdependence and sociality and a level of 'symbolic capacity.
 Primatologist Jane Goodall goes further, noting that some chimpanzees may "dance" at the onset of heavy rain or when they come across a waterfall.
 She speculates that "their 'elemental' displays are precursors of religious ritual".

 Funeral rites in animals

 While grief is common to many animals, funeral rituals are not.
 However, they are well documented in African elephants.
+Elephants mainly react to elephant remains, occasionally to those of humans, but for other species they ignore.
+Asian elephants have also been observed to bury their dead calf in a 2024 study.